-- 8.322 DMA redesign is a core component of Advanced DMAi and involves DMA splitting and reconfiguration. - 8.323 Redesign is sometimes required because some DMAs are particularly large, making it inefficient to detect and pinpoint leaks.
+- 8.328 DMA redesign is a core component of Advanced DMAi and involves DMA splitting and reconfiguration. - 8.329 Redesign is sometimes required because some DMAs are particularly large, making it inefficient to detect and pinpoint leaks.
 Other DMAs may be 'unavailable' for leakage detection due to inherent network configuration issues.
 For example, a broken district meter located on a major London bus lane may not be accessed for a long period of time due to the requirement for substantial traffic management.
 As a result, the affected DMAs would not be available for leakage detection and leaks may run undetected.

-8.324 The health of a DMA is determined by four factors, the number of district meters, the throughflow of the DMA, the DMA property count, and the length (km) of pipe network.
-An example of a 'Good' compared to 'Poor' DMA design is shows in Figure 8-16.
+8.330 The health of a DMA is determined by four factors, the number of district meters, the throughflow of the DMA, the DMA property count, and the length (km) of pipe network.
+An example of a 'Good' compared to 'Poor' DMA design is shows in Figure 8-17.

-Figure 8-16: DMA design examples
+Figure 8-17: DMA design examples

-8.325 The driving purpose of DMA redesign is to resolve and enhance long standing network issues and ensure key assets are more readily accessible.
+8.331 The driving purpose of DMA redesign is to resolve and enhance long standing network issues and ensure key assets are more readily accessible.
 This will ensure DMAs will remain available and operable for leakage detection and repair.

-Option AMP8 AMP9 AMP10 AMP11 AMP12 Advanced DMA Intervention 26.4 4.4 4.5
+Option AMP8 AMP9 AMP10 AMP11 AMP12 Advanced DMA Intervention 28.2 7.0 6.9 2.2 2

-Table 8-45: Advanced DMAi leakage reductions (MI/d, non-cumulative)
+Table 8-44: Advanced DMAi leakage reductions (MI/d, non-cumulative)

-- 8.326 Advanced DMAi benefits have been based on technical expert assumptions from our Asset Management specialists.
-To do this, they have utilised their experience of AMP7 activity in DMA Excellence to forecast the benefits of our new option, advanced DMAi. - 8.327 The advanced DMAi volume each AMP has been assessed on the volume we would like to achieve to meet our ambitious reductions for leakage into the future.
-These targets are based on our group assessment of potential opportunities across our area based on our experiencing implementing similar solutions in AMP7.
+- 8.332 Advanced DMAi benefits have been based on technical expert assumptions from our Asset Management specialists.
+To do this, they have utilised their experience of AMP7 activity in DMA Excellence to forecast the benefits of our new option, advanced DMAi. - 8.333 The advanced DMAi volume each AMP has been assessed on the volume we would like to achieve to meet our ambitious reductions for leakage into the future.
+These targets are based on our group assessment of potential opportunities across our area based on our experiencing implementing similar solutions in AMP7. - 8.334 Between revised draft WRMP24 and final WRMP24 we revised the level of leakage ambition for the SWOX WRZ.
+In response to a regulator request that we provide additional resilience to the supply-demand balance in this WRZ, we considered the additional leakage reduction which we may be able to deliver.
+Having considered additional leakage reduction that may be feasible, we have included 11 MI/d of advanced DMAi in SWOX WRZ across AMP8-12. - 8.335 This additional 11 MI/d of advanced DMAi leakage reduction will be delivered without offsetting ambition in other WRZs and aligns with our PR24 submission.

-Option AMP8 AMP9 AMP10 AMP11 AMP12 Advanced DMA Intervention £105 £22 £24
+Option AMP8 AMP9 AMP10 AMP11 AMP12 Advanced DMA Intervention £112.7 £34.8 £37.7 £13.2 £13.0